AkuiChan/Mta17337pcssMini/README.md

  Fix:
  - Spam
- - Names?
+ - Names BK
  - extra?
  - When two people write to each other at the same time, the texts of both users will be merged together, when one of the users press ENTER.
- - Find the IP of the computer Automaticly.
-BK
+ - Find the IP of the computer automatically.
+BK (paused)

  Do:
  - Pdf writing